 CiS Southampton (formerly Central South) is a group aimed at people in and around the Southampton area who are interested in discussing the relationship between science and Christianity.
-If you would like to get involved please email Peter May (firstname.lastname@example.org, email@example.com)
+If you would like to be kept up to date on events, please sign up to the email list – click here for the form.
+For information about the group please email Peter May (firstname.lastname@example.org)

 About CiS Southampton:

 We were one of the first CiS local groups and have been running public lectures at the University of Southampton since 2006.
 A list of all our previous events can be found below, whilst recordings or slides of most lectures (including some mp4 videos) can be found by clicking here.

 Venue Lecture Theatre A Building 46 (Physics A), University of Southampton

 Admission is free